erinrkahn/final_project/README.md

 #### Selected Topic

 We will be analyzing California wildfire risk, specifically what factors contribute to a wildfire being classified as a major fire event.
 Cal Fire defines a major fire event as an extended-day wildfire that is 10 acres or greater.
-By utilizing historicall California wildfire, housing and environmental conditions datasets, we hope to identify the factors that most commonly increase the risk of a wildfire becoming a major fire event.
+By utilizing historical California wildfire, housing and environmental conditions datasets, we hope to identify the factors that most commonly increase the risk of a wildfire becoming a major fire event.

 #### Reason why they selected topic

 California has recently had some of the most deadly and destructive fire seasons.
-With the state entering an extreme drought, the 2021 fire season is expectd to be very high risk.
+With the state entering an extreme drought, the 2021 fire season is expected to be very high risk.
 With this analysis, main contributing factors will be identified and resources can be allocated to decrease the risk of major wildfire events in California regions.

 #### Description of their source of data

 All datasets are from Kaggle

 **California Wildfires (2013-2020)**
-- The dataset contains the list of wildfires that have occured in California between 2013-2020.
+- The dataset contains the list of wildfires that have occurred in California between 2013-2020.
 The dataset includes the location of the fire, including county and latitude and longitude.
 Several values are included for each fire, some of which are acres burned, fuel type and if the fire was considered a major fire event.

 **California Housing Data**
 - The California housing data include location, population size of the block, house value and median income.

 **California Environmental Conditions Dataset**
 - The California Environmental Conditions dataset was pulled from the CIMIS weather stations and includes weather information organized by region.
-Data includes precipitaiton, air temperature relative humidity and wind speed.
+Data includes precipitation, air temperature relative humidity and wind speed.
 -
 #### Questions they hope to answer with the data